nonical/vivel_mobile/README.md

 ## Android emulator requirements

-- Minimum API Level 18 (Jelly Bean and up)
+- Minimum API Level 18 - required for secure storage of tokens

-- Target with Google APIs
+- Target with Google APIs - required for opening the default maps app

+- Recommended image is: `Android 10.0 Google APIs`

+The `.env.example` file should be copied as `.env` and a MapBox API key should be added.

 ## Login credentials